 Your story must project a positive future from step 4.
 And finally, your story must show people why achieving your positive future is beneficial for them, and that will help you get buy-in.
 Then, you can tell them how they can help you reach a positive future.

 Popular Positive Future Stories include the Martin Luther King “I have a dream!” speech.
 Mr. King explains the details of his vision of the positive future, a future without prejudice, a future of equality.
 Details of the future must be explained to paint a vivid picture of the future in everyone’s mind.

 Develop a project plan of concrete steps to realizing the positive future.
 Reason may lead you to conclusions, but emotions get you to take action.
 Your Intellect drives your understanding, while your Emotions drive your actions.
 But your employees don’t want promises.
 Concrete steps have to be real steps that the organization is really taking.

 Your concrete steps make up your project plan for realizing the change, delivering the customer benefits, and making a win-win scenario for everyone.

 Concrete steps are specific to a vision.
 Taking a man to the moon meant funding, skills, technical resources, logistics, and various details to be ordered in specific steps.

 Focus on people to take the first step.
 Use vivid, real-life examples (worth more than facts or figures).
 Charts, facts, and figures focus on reason, while people are making decisions based on emotion.
 Ask for commitment to the first step.

-To set objectives for real process improvement, we need to change the business rules, incentives, and measurements used within the organization.
-To ensure the changes are effective, we need everyone’s buy-in to the change program.
 Only if you empower employees to get involved in the process of improvement can you truly realize the goals and objectives you set.
 Now you know how to get buy-in!